EPO designated or elected

 Translation of secondary documents

-If any documents annexed to the international preliminary examination report are drafted in a language other than the language of the proceedings, and if a translation is not provided, the applicant is invited to furnish a translation into the language of the proceedings within a set time limit (Guidelines E-IX 4.3).
+If any documents annexed to the international preliminary examination report are drafted in a language other than that of the proceedings, and if a translation is not provided, the applicant is invited to furnish a translation into the language of the proceedings within a specified time limit (Guidelines E-IX 4.3).

 If a translation is not submitted, the EPO may disregard these documents (R49.5.c PCT).